KimikaTeorikoa/python-notes-tccm/contents/setup.md

 some prior experience.
 Here we present a minimal set of tools to work with.

-Additionally, as a programming language, Python is particular in a number of ways, as we have already said.
+Additionally, as a programming language, Python is special in a number of ways, as we have already said.
 At the end of this Chapter we will focus in a number of different ways you can run Python.
 But we will cross that bridge when we get there.
 Let's